dotnet/arcade/Documentation/AzureDevOps/SendingJobsToHelix.md

 ### Internal builds

-In the dev.azure.com/dnceng/internal project, you can use the `DotNet-HelixApi-Access` variable group to provide this secret to your build.
-This secret is automatically injected into the environment, so specifying it explicitly is unnecessary.
+In the dev.azure.com/dnceng/internal project, you can use the `DotNet-HelixApi-Access` variable group to provide this secret to your build and then specify the `HelixApiAccessToken` for the `HelixAccessToken` parameter.

 Please note that authorized jobs *cannot* be submitted to .Open queues.